Research

 3.2 Panel construction#

-Of 121,717 records, 120,938 (99.4%) had a non-null closed_date.
-We additionally dropped 1,844 records whose computed duration was non-positive or exceeded 365 days (likely re-opened tickets or data-entry errors), leaving 119,873 records.
-We aggregated to community-board × month, taking the mean resolution time in hours, the cell-level median, the cell-level count, and the share of complaints resolved within 24 hours.
+Of 164,515 fetched records, 163,018 (99.1%) had a non-null closed_date.
+We additionally dropped 1,156 records whose computed duration was non-positive or exceeded 365 days (likely re-opened tickets or data-entry errors), leaving 161,862 usable records.
+We aggregated to community-board × month, taking the mean resolution time in hours, the cell-level median, the cell-level count, and the share of complaints resolved the same calendar day.
 Cells with fewer than five complaints were dropped.
-The resulting panel has 3,496 cells × nine columns.
+The resulting panel has 4,559 cells × nine columns.
+The 69 community-board labels in the panel exceed NYC's 59 statutory community districts because the 311 feed carries pseudo-boards and airport-and-park catch-all zones (for example "UNSPECIFIED BRONX"); these remain in the panel regressions but lack matching geometry for the spatial analysis (§3.5).

 3.3 Equity regressions#